aartrama/aartrama.github.io/_posts/2017-12-24-rrho-rank-rank-hypergeometric-overlap.md

 [Source](https://openi.nlm.nih.gov/detailedresult.php?img=PMC4396151_12964_2015_96_Fig6_HTML&req=4){:target="_blank"}

-This RRHO has a red signal in the bottom left quadrant, which represents the presence of significantly co up-regulated genes.
+The red signal at the bottom left quadrant represents the presence of significantly co up-regulated genes.
 Red denotes high significance, and blue denotes poor significance of overlap.

 The 4 quadrants of the RRHO map represent the following -